Skip to main content

 The default is the signal.
 GitHub defaulted you in.
 That is the decision that matters.

 Every alternative on this list is a different trade-off, and the right answer depends on what you actually need.
-If it is architectural privacy with no subscription and a full IDE, join the Bodega One waitlist.
-Beta opens in May.
+If it is architectural privacy with no subscription and a full IDE, download Bodega One Code free.
+Beta is open to everyone.
 If it is the fastest possible switch with no budget, install Continue.dev tonight and point it at a local Ollama instance.
 Either way, you do not need to be training GitHub's models starting tomorrow.

 Ready to own your tools?